Michigan Wolverines football: Crisler years (1938–1947)

-Bennie Oosterbaan (1948–1958)
+Oosterbaan years (1948–1958)

 Crisler continued as athletic director while Bennie Oosterbaan, the same Bennie that had electrified the world while making connections with Benny Friedman 20 years earlier, took over the football program.
 Things started off well for Oosterbaan in 1948 with the Wolverines earning a quality mid-season victory over No. 3 Northwestern.
 Michigan finished the season undefeated at 9–0, thus winning another national championship.
 Initially, Oosterbaan continued Crisler's tradition of on-field success, winning conference titles each year from 1948 to 1950 and the national title in 1948.
 The 1950 season ended in interesting fashion, with Michigan and Ohio State combining for 45 punts in a game that came to be known as the "Snow Bowl."
 Michigan won the game 9–3, winning the Big Ten conference and sending the Wolverines off to the 1951 Rose Bowl.
 Subsequently, Michigan's football team began to decline under Oosterbaan.
 From 1951 to 1958, Michigan compiled a record of 42–26–2, a far cry from the success under Crisler and Yost.
 Perhaps more importantly, Oosterbaan posted a 2–5–1 record against Michigan State and a 3–5 record against Ohio State over the same time period.
 Under mounting pressure, Oosterbaan stepped down after 1958.

-Bump Elliott (1959–1968)
+Elliott years (1959–1968)

 In place of Oosterbaan stepped Bump Elliott, a former Michigan player of Crisler's.
 Elliott continued many of the struggles that began under Oosterbaan, posting a 51–42–2 record from 1959 through 1968 (including a 2–7–1 record against Michigan State and a 3–7 record against Ohio State).
 Michigan's only Big Ten title under Elliott came in 1964, a season that included a win over Oregon State in the 1965 Rose Bowl.
 Following a 50-14 drubbing at the hands of Ohio State in 1968, Elliott resigned.